aidenfoxivey/mahampreter/README.md

-# Mahampreter: A Minimalistic LISP Interpreter
+# mahampreter

-Welcome to Mahampreter, a lightweight and user-friendly LISP interpreter designed for educational purposes.
-(Both mine and yours.)
+Welcome to mahampreter, a lightweight and user-friendly Scheme interpreter designed for educational purposes.

+This, for me at least, is *baby's first interpreter*.
+I have zero formal training in building interpreters and I have a questionable understanding of computer science.
+Please do email me at aidenfoxivey@disroot.org if you have criticism.
+Alternatively, open an issue or "toot" me [on Mastodon](https://mastodon.social/@aidenfoxivey).
+Sorry, it bothers me too!

+More specifically, mahampreter implements the version of Scheme R7RS-small standard, which can be most thoroughly understood through reading [the formal specification][1].

 ## Features
-- Minimalistic and easy-to-understand Rust codebase
-- Support for fundamental LISP operations and data structures
+- [ ] Full support for Scheme R7RS-small standard (not yet)
-- Interactive REPL (Read-Eval-Print Loop) for quick experimentation
+- [x] Interactive REPL (Read-Eval-Print Loop) for quick experimentation
-- Extensible and customizable design for further development
-- Available anywhere Rust is (MacOS, Linux, Windows, FreeBSD, etc.)
+- [x] Fancy shmancy cat face emoji prompt!

 ## Getting Started

 ### Prerequisites
-To get started with Mahampreter, you'll need to have Rust installed.
+To get started with mahampreter, you'll need to have Rust installed.
+If you're unaware of how to install Rust, [go here][2].
+If you're unwilling to install Rust, then maybe ask a trusted computer wizard friend to run this code for you?
+That's my best advice at least.

-### Building Mahampreter
+### Building mahampreter
-To build Mahampreter, follow these steps:
+To build mahampreter, follow these steps in your local terminal:

 1. Clone the repository:
 ```